Back to all posts

 For any local business, the tel link is essential.
 This href value turns a phone number into a clickable link, which is incredibly convenient when you’re browsing on your smartphone.
 Instead of trying to copy the number and paste it into your phone’s keypad, you can just tap the link to start a call.
 The code is simple: tel:+1-504-444-1234.
 For anyone looking to book a same-day appointment or quickly ask a question, this feature is a game-changer.
 It’s a clear sign that a business values its mobile visitors and wants to make it as easy as possible for them to make a call.

-Other Anchor Attributes to Know
+Beyond Href: Other Useful Anchor Attributes

 While the href value tells your link where to go, a few other attributes can give it more specific instructions.
 Think of them as helpful sidekicks that make your links smarter, safer, and more user-friendly.
 Using them correctly can improve your website’s navigation and even help with your SEO.
 You don’t need to use them on every single link, but knowing what they do is key to building a better experience for your visitors.